-Recently, the Centers for Disease Control and Prevention announced a meningitis outbreak associated with steroid injections.
+Recently, the Centers for Disease Control and Prevention announced a Meningitis outbreak associated with steroid injections.
 The injections were given into the back to relieve pain.
-The steroid injection may have contained a fungus causing fungal meningitis.
+The steroid injection may have contained a fungus causing Fungal Meningitis.

 The symptoms include:

-If you or a family member have received back injections to relieve pain, you may develop fungal meningitis.
+If you or a family member have received back injections to relieve pain, you may develop Fungal Meningitis.

 The unprecedented spread of meningitis associated with steroid injections manufactured by an unregulated compound pharmacy had dire consequences in October 2012 with thousands exposed, more than a hundred contracting the disease, and people needlessly dying.
-The contaminated injections have been traced to the New England Compounding Center (NECC) in Framington, Mass, which like other compounding pharmacies is not regulated by the FDA and can sell drugs without FDA approval.
+The contaminated injections have been traced to the New England Compounding Center (NECC) in Framingham, Mass, which like other compounding pharmacies is not regulated by the FDA and can sell drugs without FDA approval.

 Federal inspectors removed samples of the suspect drug from New England Compounding Center to test for fungal contamination and the compounding pharmacy recalled its product on September 25, 2012.
 Federal inspectors found a foreign substance in an unopened vial containing the steroid injection in question.